Battle of Tourtour

-The Battle of Tourtour of 973 was a significant victory for the Christian forces of William I of Provence over the Andalusi settlers based at Fraxinetum.
+The Battle of Tourtour of 973 was a significant victory for the Christian forces of William I of Provence over the Andalusi raiders based at Fraxinetum.

 Background

 For decades, the Saracens had been making inroads into Provence, building several fortresses, the greatest of which was at Fraxinetum, the castle of La Garde-Freinet.
 From these bases, they raided and pillaged, capturing goods and people to be sold in far-off Muslim ports.
 Though they resisted strongly at first, soon the Provençals settled down to a more passive resistance.

 Capture of the Abbot of Cluny

 However, early in 973, the Saracens captured Maïeul, Abbot of Cluny, and demanded a ransom.
 Much venerated by his monks, his ransom was quickly obtained.
 The monks responded, however, once their abbot was released, by stirring up a fury in Provence against the Andalusi menace.
 The peasantry and the nobles were united in their antipathy towards the Andalusis and together implored their ruler, Count William, to act against them.